zhuyingda/anvm/README.md

 # anvm
-another nvm, faster and no side effect.
+another nvm, faster and no side effect when your shell launch.

 ## install